badmintoncryer/cdk-private-s3-hosting/README.md

 **Note**: All access to the path pattern `*/` will be redirected to `/index.html`.
 Therefore, it will function correctly even when the path is set on the frontend and the page is reloaded.

+**Note**: I also recommend to use [deploy-time-build](https://github.com/tmokmss/deploy-time-build) to build the frontend assets while deploying the stack.

 ## Setup DNS

 This construct creates Route53 hosted zone and an A record for the domain name you specified by default.